Foxholes, North Yorkshire

-Foxholes is a village in the Ryedale district of North Yorkshire, England, part of the civil parish of Foxholes with Butterwick.
+Foxholes is a village in North Yorkshire, England, part of the civil parish of Foxholes with Butterwick.
 It lies where the B1249 road crosses the Great Wold Valley, 9 mi south from Scarborough, 11 mi north-west from Bridlington, and 7 mi north-east from Sledmere.
 The course of the winterbourne stream the Gypsey Race passes to the south of the village.

 Until 1974, the village lay in the historic county boundaries of the East Riding of Yorkshire.
+From 1974 to 2023 it was part of the Ryedale district.

-Foxhole's Grade II listed Anglican church is dedicated to St Mary, and is an 1866 limestone and sandstone construction by George Fowler Jones Pevsner describes this neo-Norman church as: "one of the ugliest in the Riding...
-The north pier's are grotesque, with their undersized shafts on their over-high bases and their big square foliage capitals...
-Font: obstrusively Norman".
+St Mary's Church, Foxholes is a Grade II listed former Anglican church, an 1866 limestone and sandstone construction by George Fowler Jones Pevsner describes this neo-Norman church as: "one of the ugliest in the Riding...
+The north aisle piers are grotesque, with their undersized shafts on their over-high bases and their big square foliage capitals...
+FONT.
+Obtrusively Norman".
 He also notes several windows by Capronnier, and a 1720 cup by William Gamble.